mitmedialab/law.MIT.edu/ComputationalLaw/Technology/TechnicalSpecification-and-Law/README.md

-# Links and Resources
+# README

 The following is a listing of the URL and browser title for some of the resources gathered in this directory.

 ------------------

-**What Can I Do?**
+**Making Contributions:** This directory is still in an early, formative state so at this stage any and all suggested contributions are invited and welcome to help identify information to include.
+Learn all about how and what to share in our [CONTRIBUTING.md](https://github.com/mitmedialab/law.MIT.edu/blob/gh-pages/CONTRIBUTING.md) file.

-> One helpful contribution would be for somebody(s) to scan through the various files collected in this directory and subdirectories and add the URL+Title to this README.md file for any files you found especially important/relevant/timely/etc. Just make a ["pull request"](https://help.github.com/articles/about-pull-requests) to offer your additions.
+* One helpful contribution would be for somebody(s) to scan through the various files collected in this directory and subdirectories and add the URL+Title to this README.md file for any files you found especially important/relevant/timely/etc. Just make a ["pull request"](https://help.github.com/articles/about-pull-requests) to offer your additions.

 -------------------

+## Links to Resources

 How to Pick (or Improvise) the Right Schema.org Markup for Your Local Business | LocalVisibilitySystem.com http://www.localvisibilitysystem.com/2014/06/30/how-to-pick-or-improvise-the-right-schema-org-markup-for-your-local-business/